Fentanyl Addiction Treatment: Side Effects and SignsYou are here:

 America has struggled with an opioid epidemic for two decades.
 It began with doctors overprescribing prescription painkillers.
 It then shifted to the heroin epidemic.
 Today, there is an even more deadly opioid on the streets.
 That drug is known as fentanyl and it is responsible for the current surge of fatal opioid-related overdoses.
+It also highlights the need for effective fentanyl addiction treatment.

 One of the dangers of buying illicit drugs is that the substances often contain unexpected or undisclosed ingredients.
 For instance, street dealers often lace cocaine, heroin, and meth with fentanyl because it is cheaper.
 Unsuspecting buyers are the ones who suffer from this deceitful practice.
 Studies show that about 73% of people who tested positive for fentanyl did not realize they had taken the drug.
 As a result, fentanyl is responsible for about one-half of more than 700,000 drug overdose deaths between 1999 and today.